Home » Son of Sam Locations » This Location

 This plan worked, as the police arrived at the scene a few minutes later.

-Freund was rushed to St. John's Hospital.
-Sadly, she never regained consciousness and died from her wounds four hours later.
+Freund was rushed to St. John's Hospital, where she died from her wounds four hours later.

 The Station Square shooting confirmed that a disturbing pattern was beginning to emerge.
 In just six months, an unidentified gunman had carried out four seemingly random ambush attacks on women.

-Two women, Donna Lauria and Christine Freund, were now dead, while another victim, Joanne Lomino, had been left paralyzed from her injuries.
+Donna Lauria and Freund were now dead, while Joanne Lomino had been left paralyzed from her injuries.

 Carl Denaro and Rosemary Keenan had also been lucky to escape with their lives after an unidentified shooter opened fire on their car in Flushing.